What Are The Different Types Of Juicers?

 We live in a society where health has become a priority, and juicing is one of those ways we use to make this lifestyle happen.
 Since there are many types of juicers, how do you choose?
 It is puzzling that most people don’t take the time to research what the best juicer is for their needs.

-You may be juicing for cooking a certain recipe or basically just for maintaining a healthier you.
-Either way, advance knowledge of the various kinds of juicers is principal to anyone engaging in the juicing process.
+You may be juicing to cook a particular recipe or maintain a healthier one.
+Either way, advanced knowledge of the various types of juicers is principal to anyone engaging in the juicing process.

 What is a Juicer?